connexcs/docs/docs/customer/routing.md

 ## Configure Routing

 View and configure existing routes on the Routing tab in the Customer card.
-To create a new route, click material-plus: in **Ingress Routing**.
+To create a new route, click `+` in **Ingress Routing**.

    ![alt text][ingress-routing]